 Typically confused with laminate, thermofoil cabinets use a special type of PVC vinyl coating generally reserved only for doors and cabinets.

 Although generally considered the same as a laminate, these are worth mentioning separately because they're easier to produce and thus cheaper.
 Although more affordable, the downside is that they won't last as long.

 Dream all you want, but most of us don't have the money for classy, custom-made kitchen cabinet design.
 If you want to give your kitchen some stylish flair on a budget, give these three stores a try.

 Leave it to IKEA to bring a sleek sensibility to every inch of your home — yes, including your kitchen cabinets.
-Thanks to its flat-front and Shaker-styled options — in an abundance of dreamy, neutral colors — building the Scandinavian kitchen of your dreams will be a breeze.
+Thanks to its flat-front and shaker-styled options — in an abundance of dreamy, neutral colors — building the Scandinavian kitchens of your dreams will be a breeze.

 The Home Depot has been your one-stop renovation shop for years, so you know it will serve up some seriously good cabinets.
 With three different services to choose from — In-Stock, Cabinet Makeover, and Custom — this big box brand makes it easy to find a style within your budget.